zhuang-li/zhuang-li.github.io/_pages/about.md

 - A short statement explaining why your interests fit the supervisor's current research program
 - English language evidence, such as IELTS, TOEFL, or PTE scores, if required by the university

 Timing can be more flexible than central scholarship rounds, but funding availability, formal admission requirements, and English language requirements still apply.
-For RMIT, applicants should also check the official [HDR application](https://www.rmit.edu.au/research/research-degrees/how-to-apply) and [research scholarships](https://www.rmit.edu.au/research/research-degrees/scholarships) pages.
+For RMIT, applicants should also check the official [Higher Degree by Research (HDR) application](https://www.rmit.edu.au/research/research-degrees/how-to-apply) and [research scholarships](https://www.rmit.edu.au/research/research-degrees/scholarships) pages.
 </details>

 <details markdown="1">